markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/empowerment, success & influence.md

 **Positive** Student Experience Count: <Value data={polarity_proportions} column=category_count row=2/>

-The overall sentiment from the snippets regarding empowerment and influence at the university is predominantly positive.
-Students feel that the university's location, networking events, and career centers provide them with a wealth of opportunities to gain experience and make important connections.
-However, there are some negative experiences related to strict policies and financial aid issues.
+In the collected university reviews, the overall sentiment regarding empowerment and access to opportunities is overwhelmingly positive.
+Students frequently highlight the university's proximity to powerful institutions, networking groups, and career fairs, which seem to foster a sense of empowerment and potential for leadership.
+The negative aspects are less about empowerment and more about social dynamics and administrative issues.

 ```sql polarity_proportions